natanfudge/Crashy/Workplan.md

 - [ ] Add logging
 - [ ] Implement archive retrieval
 - [ ] Fix critical crashy issues
+- [ ] Use <a> links + history api for navigation so different pages can be accessed and also google will index these pages.
 - [ ] Monetization?

 # Important things to check